Vikas0693/kudvenkat-AngularCrud/project-readme.md

 Video 56: Letting user know that some process is going on by showing loader
-    a)From video 55)a) we have 3 events navigationStart and navigationEnd and navigationCancel b)we subscribe to these events and make reaction like loading spinner Video 56: Angular canActivate guard to make user go to pagenotfound when he edits id in url on employee-details html a)*to convert an object to boolean use '!!'. when object is not null it returns true
+    a)From video 55)a) we have 3 events navigationStart and navigationEnd and navigationCancel b)we subscribe to these events and make reaction like loading spinner Video 57: Angular canActivate guard to make user go to pagenotfound when he edits id in url on employee-details html a)*to convert an object to boolean use '!!'. when object is not null it returns true Video 58: Adding button view, edit and delete in display employee component